-Victor Harbor real estate photographer: Angela Giles Photography
+Victor Harbor real estate photographer: Get Clicked!
+Real Estate Photography

-Hi, I’m Angela, owner of Angela Giles Photography.
+Hi, I’m Angela, owner of Get Clicked!
+Real Estate Photography.
 I’m an experienced real estate photographer located in Victor Harbor, South Australia.

 Real estate photography is my passion and I am very serious about the job that I do.
 I treat every house equally, regardless to its price tag.

 A person’s home is where their heart is, so with that in mind, I aim to capture the heart and soul of every house I enter.

 Where we work:

 Although based in Victor Harbor, I cover a large part of the Fleurieu Peninsula; such as Waitpinga, Normanville, Port Elliot, Goolwa, Strathalbyn, McLaren Vale, Mount Compass and so on.

 Charges may apply for travel 10km outside of Victor Harbor, which I am happy to discuss.